 Remember you don’t know this person enough to trust them with your nudes.
 Even with people you’ve known for some time, sharing of nudes is still discouraged.

 No matter how tempted you are to share nudes, don’t.
-If you’re feeling pressured by your date, that’s a red signal.
+If you’re feeling pressured by your date to send your nude, that’s a red signal.

 5. Be careful with giving out your hard-earned money.

 A lot of people have been scammed/robbed of their money by their online lovers.
 These scammers capitalize on their lovers’ emotions to make monetary demands.